DarrenChanYuHao/Ascendo/README.md

 For this projects, I worked with my team and we managed to impress the panel of professors by being recognised as one of the top 3 projects during the final project showcase.

-You may find the final design brochure and video in this repository
+You may find the final design brochure in this repository